Gift #4 Passion

 Posted in Uncategorized | Leave a comment

-The Executive Education and Consulting – School of Inspired Leadership (SOIL) has just established a new program – The Kathleen Dannemiller Memorial, Train the Trainer Workshop to be held February 23-25, 2012 in New Delhi, India.
+The Executive Education and Consulting – School of Inspired Leadership (SOIL) a new program – The Kathleen Dannemiller Memorial, Train the Trainer Workshop with the first one held February 23-25, 2012 in New Delhi, India.

 Kathleen Dannemiller was the inventor of the large scale interactive process now widely known as Whole-Scale® Change – a unique methodology which simultaneously involves hundreds to thousands of people in an organization or community.
 The February workshop will be jointly facilitated by Anil Sandev the founder of Eicher Consultancy when he and Kathie did work in India, Anil is now founder and CEO of SOIL and Paul D. Tolchinsky a former partner in Dannemiller Tyson Associates and a co-author of the book Whole-Scale Change: Unleashing the Magic in Organizations.
 Paul is now living and working in Vienna, Austria.